 FAUG is developed by nCORE Games which is a Banglore-based company.
 The nCORE has made a lot of Indie games but it’s the first AAA type and advertised game ever developed by nCORE.

 Nationalism and overhype is the major reason for getting four million pre-registration of this game.
 But according to reports, people has shown more love and made it to first on the list of top free game on Google Play in India.

 Recently, nCORE Games announced on Twitter that the game has crossed the 5 million downloads within 24 hours.
 Although India has been at the ‘starting point’ of game development, it was the first time when an Indian game made it to the top list on the first day of its release on the Google play store.

 We did not see any special on this game.
 FAU-G has only a campaign mode available currently that has only 3 levels.
 It is packed with dumb enemies, non-interactable assets, and has only 2 weapons.
 Its graphics is the only comprehensive point of this game.
 Here are the complete guide and our hands-on FAUG review.

-Fearless and United Guards or FAUG is an online multiplayer action game developed by nCore Games based on Bengaluru headquarter.
+Fearless and United Guards or FAUG is an online multiplayer action game developed by nCore Games based in Bengaluru headquarters.
 The game has recorded the highest number of pre-registrations and highest downloads (5 million) in less than 24 hours on the Play Store in India.

 Currently, FAUG is the first game on the list of top free games on the Google Play Store in India.
 It is the first Indian game to achieve the milestone on its first day.
 You can download FAUG from Google Play Store for free, you will require 460MB of space on your phone’s storage.